 I offer psychological counseling and systemic counseling to individuals who are facing difficult situations in life or a crisis like a severe loss of a dear person, challenges, relationship problems or conflicts.
-Anyone can suddenly be confronted with a personal crisis and temporarily feel to be unable to cope.
-Counseling may help to find a way out of this crisis.
+Additionally, people seek my advice who are looking for stress reduction.

 I also advise informal carers of dementia-sufferers.
 They are carrying a large physical and emotional burden, and are often at high risk of becoming ill themselves.
 Counselling may be a way to ease that pain and burden.